Betting Exchanges vs. Sportsbooks

 • Betting Exchanges:

 • The fee is usually a commission charged on winning bets, which can vary but often ranges from 2% to 5%.
-This structure means you only pay when you win, directly deducted from your winnings.
+This structure means you only pay when you win, which is directly deducted from your winnings.

 • Example: If you win $100 on a bet with a 5% commission, you'll receive $95.